 Google Developers Live

 These discussions are driven by questions and contents from you and developers like you.
-So feel free to ask your questions using Google Moderator or take part of the conversion by joining hangout.
+So feel free to ask your questions by joining the hangout.

 To join the hangout you'll need to have a Google+ account (sign up here) and the Google voice and video plugin installed (download available for Windows, Mac, and Linux).
 Hangouts are currently limited to ten people at a time, so if you aren't able to join right away please try again later in the hour as a slot may have opened up.